swch/strivve-docs-nextjs/src/pages/integrations/sources/index.md

 One of the above pre-defined property values must be selected.
 Strivve will in turn detect the platform where the reporting output will be assigned as ‘desktop’ or ‘mobile_web’.
 Strivve cannot detect whether the source is a mobile_app; therefore, if "mobile_app" is specified it will be honored if detected to be on a mobile device.

 ### Reporting
-This information will be sent through the Strivve platform and made available as part of the [Strivve Partner Portal and Webhook Reporting](/ops-admin/reporting) with following new columns:
+This information will be sent through the Strivve platform and made available as part of the [Strivve Partner Portal and Webhook Reporting](/ops-admin/reporting) with the following new columns:

 | Field Name                  | Description
 |-----------------------------| ----------------------------------------------------
 | source_type                 | Identifies the channel or method through which the cardholder interacted.
-| soure_category              | Defines the purpose or intent behind the interaction.
+| source_category              | Defines the purpose or intent behind the interaction.
 | source_subcategory          | Custom text to provide any additional category context if applicable.
 | source_device               | Specifies the platform or device through which the cardholder engaged.